Student Membership on MD Program Committees

 You may wish to convey your thoughts in an e-mail or request an appointment with any of these individuals, depending on the nature of your feedback.

 If your concern is specifically related to an incident of student mistreatment or major unprofessionalism (regardless of who appears to be responsible for the incident), the program urges you to report the incident as soon as possible.
-The ‘student assistance’ section of the MD Program website (md.utoronto.ca/student-assistance) or and the Student Mistreatment Protocol can help you determine whom to contact and what will happen next.
+The ‘student assistance’ section of the MD Program website (md.utoronto.ca/student-assistance) or and the Learner Mistreatment Guideline can help you determine whom to contact and what will happen next.